p12h4/DF-Guide/Bedrock/Guide.md

 > End Portals give fall damage based on the player's y coordinate in the overworld

 - Waterlogging stairs or slabs and then breaking them won't update the water, making it possible to create floating water

-- Previously loaded chunks will get 64 bedrock layers below y level 0 if you turn on the "Caves and Cliffs" Experimental Toggle

 - Support Blocks can be placed onto Candles